tdongsi/java/docs/source/_posts/2017-06-14-xml-processing-in-groovy.markdown

 #### MarkupBuilderHelper

-This helper normally can be accessed from within an instance of class groovy.xml.MarkupBuilder or an instance of groovy.xml.StreamingMarkupBuilder.
-This helper can be accessed as `mkp` property.
+This helper normally can be accessed from within an instance of class MarkupBuilder or an instance of StreamingMarkupBuilder as `mkp` property.

 ``` groovy Using mkp for comments and escape in XML
 def xmlWriter = new StringWriter()